- What are the seven summits?

 Depending on the weather and your skill level, reaching the summit of this mountain requires 14- 20 days.

-Puncak Jaya requires actual rock climbing skills, so you should train on how to use a rope for climbing.
+Puncak Jaya requires actual rock-climbing skills, so you should train using a rope.

 There is an option for those who don’t like to hike from the jungle to the next base camp.
 There is a helicopter service to fly you to the next base camp.